mhurley100/pands-project/README.md

 3. Petal length (cm)
 4. Petal width (cm)

 Ronald A. Fischer (British statistician and biologist) used Anderson’s data and formulated linear discriminant analysis using the Iris dataset in his 1936 paper "The use of multiple measurements in taxonomic problems".
 The goal of discriminant analysis is given four measurements a flower can be classified correctly.
 Data analytics has evolved significantly since Fischer's paper with the Iris dataset used for training and testing of algorithms and Machine Learning.
-It is possible that with multivariate samples outcomes can be predicted with almost 100% accuracy.
+It appears possible that with multivariate samples outcomes can be predicted with very high levels of accuracy.

 ## Dataset Analysis
 Is it possible to classify and predict species of Iris (Setosa, Versicolor and Virginica) with 4 given dimensions (sepal width, sepal length, petal width and petal length)?
 Classes can be predicted given multiple parameters.
 This project examines univariate, multivariate and machine learning capabilities.

-### Import data:

-Iris-1.py is a python program that calculates statistics on the dataset.
+Iris-1.py is a python program that calculates basic statistics on the dataset.
 The Iris raw data is imported into python as a csv file.

+Observations of the dataset:
+- It is small - only 150 rows and 4 features.
+- It appears straightforward with no data missing.

+#### Dataset Analysis
+There are so many online sources, however many sites have the same repeated analysis.
+Machinelearningmastery.com [2] and kaggle.com [4]as learning resources and training tools for Iris-1.py.
+Stackoverflow.com[5] is as always an invaluable resource for program refinement.
+The Iris data set can be downloaded from multiple libraries but I chose to save as a csv file on the repository.

-The Iris flowers are grouped into their respective classes (Setosa, Versicolor and Virginica) and separated by petal width, petal length, sepal width and sepal length.
-Each class of Iris within the data set is given a name or class:
+ Anaconda's Pandas tool is very powerful as it manipulates and analyses the data and performs statistical analysis.
+I used python programs to group the Iris flowers into their respective classes (Setosa, Versicolor and Virginica) and separate by petal width, petal length, sepal width and sepal length.
+Pandas dataframe describe() performs statistical analysis.

-- Iris-Setosa
-- Iris-Virginica
+Program outputs (Iris-1.py):
+1. The first 20 lines are printed by running the following line of code on the dataset:
+    -(print(dataset.head(20)))
+2. The dataset is printed, grouped by class (species) and sample size using the following code:
+    -print(dataset.groupby('class').size())
+3. 3 dataframes are created for each species ('class') of Iris and each named as their respective species using the following code:
-- Iris-Versicolor
+- e.g.setosa - dataset[dataset['class']=='Iris-setosa'].

-Pandas dataframe describe() is used to analyse each data set.
-- Describe() calculates statistics on the dataset.
-Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris.
+4. Pandas dataframe describe() calculates statistics on the dataset.
+Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris (with header printed on a newline -stackoverflow.com[5]).
+    -print('Iris Setosa',newline, setosa.describe())

 ### Observe data:

-In the command line interface run Iris-1.py and observe the output.

-From the statisics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indiciate that the data samples are reasonably close to the mean and therefore predictable.
+From the statisics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indicate that the data samples are reasonably close to the mean and therefore predictable.
 ![Statistics](https://user-images.githubusercontent.com/47399526/56513217-a81c4400-6529-11e9-8d57-04c483dc3372.PNG)

 Petal width stands out as an identifier for Iris class.
 Petal width observations: